tommorris/ten.barcamplondon.org/source/news/2014-09-15-sponsor-vektor.markdown

 vektor are also passionate about the digital revolution and use a variety of geeky web tools to make our clients projects succeed.
 These include [jeet.gs](http://jeet.gs/), [Gulp](http://gulpjs.com/), [Sass](http://sass-lang.com/), [Angular.js](https://angularjs.org/) and [Laravel](http://laravel.com/).

 We are honoured to help sponsor Barcamp London X and will be around over the weekend to participate on the grid, learn from awesome talks and help out with the Barcamp swag.
-Come and fine Pete or Tim over the weekend or follow us [@vektor](https://twitter.com/vektor)
+Come and find Pete or Tim over the weekend or follow us [@vektor](https://twitter.com/vektor)